-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Boards ("IASB"), and interpretations of the International Financial Reporting Interpretations Committee.
-These financial statements were approved by the board of directors for issue on May 29, 2020.
+These condensed interim financial statements have been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting, as issued by the International Accounting Standards Boards ("IASB"), on a basis consistent with the significant accounting policies disclosed in the recent annual financial statements.
+These condensed interim financial statements were approved by the board of directors for issue on August 31, 2020.